Discover the benefits of reaching out to licensed insolvency practitioners as a creditor who is owed money.

 When a company is failing, it is usually the directors who approach a licensed insolvency practitioner for advice and guidance on what they should do next.
-However, an insolvency practitioner can also be appointed by a creditor or the courts.
+However, licensed insolvency practitioners can also be appointed by a creditor or the courts.

 The party who initiates the insolvency process is the one responsible for paying the fees, and if it is a creditor who begins insolvency proceedings against a company, the director will be served with a winding-up petition.